aws-samples/lambda-refarch-imagerecognition/Workshop/step-1.md

 	  }
 	}
 	```

+1. Also, copy/paste the new definition to your text editor for further work later

 1. Click **Update and start execution**

 1. Enter the same JSON input you used on Step 1C-2 (you can find it by going to the execution history of the `ImageProcessing` and copy the JSON from the details>Input plane) and click **Start Execution**